Go Tutorial: Functions

 What you'll learn in this Go functions tutorial

-- Parameters — give the function inputs — A function with no parameters always does exactly the same thing.
-More useful is a function that accepts inputs and does…
+- Parameters — make it flexible — A function with no parameters always does the same thing.
+A function with a parameter can adapt.

 Go Functions concepts covered